II.c.4.b) Characteristics and nature of light

 The snake on the wagon only goes faster in one direction than in another when measuring its speed from the ground –or another planet!

 Among others, the above experiment allows Global Physics to be a scientific theory, as it proposes the experimental verification of its affirmations.
 The book Scientific Experiments in Global Physics explains in detail the Distant Michelson-Morley experiment.
-This is identical to the LISA experiment, initially projected by NASA.
+It is identical to the LISA experiment, initially projected by NASA.

 Light and Newton’s Law of Gravitation